Arkansas Highway 119: Section 2

 Highway 119 is a 7.22 mi state highway in Mississippi County running from US 61 in Osceola to AR 158 near Victoria.
 It begins at the intersection of US 61 (North Walnut Street) and West Semmes Avenue.
 It travels west intersecting the southern terminus of one segment of AR 325 at North Ermen Lane and the northern terminus of AR 119Y.
 There, it turns north, then west, and north again before crossing over I-55 and terminating at AR 158 outside the community of Victoria.

-History

 This segment of Highway 119 first appeared on the 1945 state highway map, designated between AR 40 (present-day AR 140) and a junction with AR 158 and AR 181.